 Cycling doesn’t have to be expensive.
 Technology quickly trickles down from the top models to the more affordable entry-level bikes that are perfect for new cyclists.
-We’ve rounded up the best road bikes available within that budget.
-And we’ve also included a buyer’s guide: How To Choose The Best Road Bike Under $1000 to let you know what to look for when considering a purchase.
+We’ve rounded up the best road bikes for the money.
+And we’ve also included a buyer’s guide, How To Choose The Best Road Bike Under $1000 to let you know what to look for when considering a purchase.

 Best Road Bikes Under $1000